APP China to build twelve small tissue PMs with capacity of 240,000 tpy

 SCA’s SEK 1.9bn binding offer to acquire Asian personal care products company Everbeauty has been accepted and the process continues towards closing.

-Following the signing of the sale and purchase agreement by the parties, the process will continue towards completing the acquisition, which will include seeking the approvals and clearances from relevant authorities in Taiwan.
+Following the signing of the sale and purchase agreement by the parties, the process will continue towards completing the acquisition.
 Closing of the deal is expected to take place in the summer of 2012.

 Everbeauty had sales of SEK 1.6bn in 2010 and produces and markets baby diapers and incontinence care products with brands such as Dr P for incontinence care products and Sealer for baby diapers.